synapticloop/panl/README.md

     - Changed the `panl.form.query.respondto` documentation to point to `search` rather than the previously defined `q` to reduce confusion
     - General spelling and grammatical mistake updates
-    - Addition of new functionality and configuration properties
+    - Addition of new functionality and configuration properties pushing the book to be over 400 pages.

 [View the code for this release](https://github.com/synapticloop/panl/tree/2.0.0)